DoSomething/contentful-prototype/docs/development/features/referral-pages.md

 If the `campaign_id` query parameter matched this assigned default, we'll only display the primary link.
 If the `campaign_id` query parameter is missing completely, we'll similarly pull the default ID and display it _as_ the primary link.

-The campaign URL/s that the Beta Page links to will include the alpha's user ID as a `referrer_user_id` query parameter:
+The campaign URLs that the Beta Page links to will include the alpha's user ID as a `referrer_user_id` query parameter:

 ```
 https://www.dosomething.org/us/campaigns/teens-jeans?referrer_user_id=5547be89469c64ec7d8b518d